SpiceSharp/SpiceSharpParser/README.md

 Documentation on SpiceSharpParser is available at <https://spicesharp.github.io/SpiceSharpParser/index.html>.

 ## What is SpiceSharpParser?
-SpiceSharpParser is a .NET library that parses Spice netlists and creates an model for SpiceSharp.
+SpiceSharpParser is a .NET library that parses Spice netlists and creates a model for SpiceSharp.

 ## Features
 ### Supported dot statements